We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Blue Apron also offers a range of meals that are approved by Weight Watchers (WW) and designed to promote weight loss.

-However, Home Chef is not only slightly more affordable than these services but also the only option that offers both meal kits and oven-ready meals, as well as microwaveable meals that require minimal preparation.
+However, Home Chef pricing is comparable, and Home Chef is the only service that offers both meal kits and oven-ready meals, as well as microwavable meals that require minimal preparation.

 |Price per serving||Shipping||Diet types||Ingredient quality|